SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-LED-codes.md

 ### While Plugged In: Pulsing - Charging

+*SuperMini:*
-*SuperMini:* [🔵 Blue Led] Solid, [🔴 Red Led] Fade On And Off if connected to SlimeVR server, 1 Short blink if not connected to SlimeVR server
+- [🔵 Blue Led] Solid
+- [🔴 Red Led] Fade On And Off if connected to SlimeVR server, 1 Short blink if not connected to SlimeVR server

+*XIAO:*
-*XIAO:* [🟢 Green Led] Solid
+- [🟢 Green Led] Solid

 ### While Plugged In: Solid - Fully Charged

+*SuperMini:*
-*SuperMini:* [🔵 Blue Led] Off, [🔴 Red Led] Fade On And Off if connected to SlimeVR server, 1 Short blink if not connected to SlimeVR server
+- [🔵 Blue Led] Off
+- [🔴 Red Led] Fade On And Off if connected to SlimeVR server, 1 Short blink if not connected to SlimeVR server